edespino/cloudberry-site/docs/sys-admin/check-database-system.md

 <!-- ## Check for and terminate overflowed backends

-Sub-transaction overflow occurs when a Cloudberry Database backend creates more than 64 sub-transactions, resulting in a high lookup cost for visibility checks.
+Sub-transaction overflow occurs when a Apache Cloudberry backend creates more than 64 sub-transactions, resulting in a high lookup cost for visibility checks.
 This slows query performance, but even more so when it occurs in combination with long-running transactions, which result in still more lookups.
 Terminating sub-overflowed backends and/or backends with long-running transactions can help prevent and alleviate performance problems.

-Cloudberry Database includes a view (`gp_suboverflowed_backend`) that is run over a user-defined function to help users query for sub-overflowed backends.
+Apache Cloudberry includes a view (`gp_suboverflowed_backend`) that is run over a user-defined function to help users query for sub-overflowed backends.
 Users can use segment id and process id information reported in the view to terminate the offending backends, thereby preventing degradation of performance.

 ### Steps for identifying and terminating overflowed backends